Pranavpaudel/github-activity-log/README.md

 ## 🧠 Project Roadmap

-This project is based on the roadmap from https://roadmap.sh/projects/github-user-activity — https://roadmap.sh/projects/github-user-activity — and is hosted on GitHub at https://github.com/Pranavpaudel/github-activity-log.
+This project is based on the roadmap from https://roadmap.sh/projects/github-user-activity — https://roadmap.sh/projects/github-user-activity

 ## 📁 Files